opensecuritycontroller/community/development/unit_test_guidelines.md

 #### Test Method Name

-When authoring a unit test one should think about three imperatives: what is being tested, how it is being tested and what is the expectation being validated.
+Keep the following in mind when authoring a unit test:
+* what is being tested
+* how it is being tested
+* what is the expectation being validated

-Keeping these three imperatives in mind for each test will result in clear, small and more maintainable test methods.
+Keeping these things in mind for each test will result in clear, small, and more maintainable test methods.

-The naming convention adopted for the test methods highlights these and makes the test name self-explanatory, no need for additional documentation.
-Having difficulty naming a test method after these three imperatives likely indicates a code smell and that one might be trying to cover too much on a single unit test.
+The naming convention adopted for the test methods highlights these things, making the test name self-explanatory with no need for additional documentation.
+Having difficulty naming a test method after these things likely indicates a code smell that might be trying to cover too much on a single unit test.

-The test method name should then follow this pattern:
+The test method name should follow this pattern:
 ```java
 testMethodUnderTest_HowIsItTested_WhatItExpects(){}
 ```

-You can have more parts if that makes it clearer and aside from the first part (**testMethodUnderTest**) all the others are free form.
+With the exception of (**testMethodUnderTest**), free form is provided to allow for clarity if needed.

-For instance, if you are testing this method:
+For instance, if you are testing the following method:
 ```java
 void depositCheck(string checkNumber, int value) throws Exception{}
 ```